Wirges: Economy and infrastructure

+The local bus lines 420, 425, 485, 958 and 963 connect Wirges to the public bus transport.

 East of the town runs Bundesstraße 255 linking Montabaur and Rennerod.
 The nearest Autobahn interchange is Montabaur on the A 3 (Cologne-Frankfurt), some 3 km away.

 The nearest InterCityExpress stop is at Montabaur station on the Cologne-Frankfurt high-speed rail line.
-The town lies on the Lower Westerwald Railway (Unterwesterwaldbahn) from Limburg to Siershahn.
+The town lies on the Lower Westerwald Railway (Unterwesterwaldbahn) from Limburg to Siershahn, operated by DreiLänderBahn, a section of Hessische Landesbahn (HLB).

+Wirges is located in the area of the transport association Verkehrsverbund Rhein-Mosel (VRM), zone number 414.

+The Zweckverband SPNV Nord plans a new local train line from Neuwied via Ransbach-Baumbach and Siershahn and Wirges to Montabaur running on the Brexbach Valley Railway as well as the Lower Westerwald Railway.

 Sport and culture

 SpVgg EGC Wirges’ first team plays in the football Oberliga Südwest; the A-youth have reached the Regionalliga Süd.
 The men’s second team play in the Rheinlandliga.